 - You will benefit from access to a number of organisations within and beyond the University, including the Glasgow Human Rights Network; The Glasgow Refugee, Asylum & Migration Network; The Glasgow Centre for International Development; and the annual International Human Rights Documentary Film Festival.

-You will take 4 core and 2 optional courses.
+You will take four core and two optional courses.
 Courses will be delivered via lectures and seminars.
 Some courses contain an exam.
 You will also submit a dissertation at the end of the programme.

 - Critical perspectives on human rights (Politics)